CAR HAULING JOBS: HOW TO BECOME AN ENCLOSED CAR HAULER

 Step 3: Get a Job Driving Over the Road

 Before applying to be an enclosed car hauler it’s important to review the below skills that most companies require to haul cars.
 Being an enclosed car hauler is a great career that most people stick with until they retire.
-That being said you want to make sure when you do make the change that you have the required skills and are prepared to ensure it goes well!
+That being said you want to make sure when you do make the change that you have the required skills car haulers needs to be successful and are prepared to ensure it goes well!

 Step 6: Apply to be an Enclosed Car Hauler

 After you’ve gained enough experience and the required skills it’s time to start applying to be an enclosed car hauler.
-Like any job, finding a new job can be a long process, but is well worth it.
+Like any job, finding a new job with companies hiring car haulers can be a long process, but is well worth it.
 We recommend, reaching out to a variety of car carriers big and small to understand the differences between them and their vehicle transportation.
 In addition, we recommend reading their customer reviews to understand their reputation, the type of standards they have, how well run they are, and if they do a good job or not.
+As you gain experience and become an experienced car hauler find jobs will become easier, but always remember job hopping never looks good on ones resume.

 At Intercity Lines, we are a family owned enclosed car carrier that treats our drivers like family, not a number.
 We also have the best reputation in enclosed car hauling, with 40 years of satisfied customers and 5-star ratings.
 To drive for the best in enclosed car hauling as an owner-operator or a company driver apply today!